gt-rl/gt-rl.github.io/challenge.md

 The purpose of this challenge is to push forward the fields of computational differential geometry and topology, by creating the best data analysis, computational method, or numerical experiment relying on state-of-the-art geometric and topological Python packages.

-For more details, visit the GitHub repository of the challenge: [https://github.com/geomstat/challenge-iclr-2021](https://github.com/geomstat/challenge-iclr-2021).
+For more details, visit the GitHub repository of the challenge: [https://github.com/geomstats/challenge-iclr-2021](https://github.com/geomstats/challenge-iclr-2021).

 ## Deadline:

 May 2nd, 2021 at 23:59 PST (Pacific Standard Time).

-## Annountcement of winners and prizes:
+## Announcement of winners and prizes:

 The first 3 winners will be announced at the
 [ICLR 2021 Virtual Workshop on Geometrical & Topological Representation Learning](https://gt-rl.github.io)